 A number of different components go into making a faculty salary at UBC, including a starting salary, a negotiated general wage increase, merit/PSA increases and career progress increments (CPI).
 Below are some details of the current salary agreements.
 If you have any questions please contact us.

 Your starting salary is negotiated between you and your Department Head when you are offered an appointment.
 With the exception of Librarian, Sessional faculty and Lecturer positions, the University has neither salary scales nor minimum scales.
-To negotiate effectively you should know average salaries for your rank, faculty and years of experience at this and comparable institutions.
+To negotiate effectively you should know average salaries for your rank, Faculty, department and years of experience at this and comparable institutions.
 The Faculty Association may be able to provide information about current average salaries at UBC.

 Career Progress Increments

 Each year continuing members of the bargaining unit, excluding sessionals, receive a career progress increase to their salaries so long as they show satisfactory progress.